ammlyy/festivalle21/README.md

 # OSC-toolkit

 This repository started as an OSC protocol-powered stage lighting control system but has since then become a more abstract oriented plugin to implement custom audio analisys and send results via the OSC protocol.
+Its utility lies in the ability to make any DAW communicate with every other program accepting data via OSC protocol in a custom way.

 Check the [tutorial on how to add new strategies](https://github.com/ammlyy/festivalle21/wiki/Tutorial:-Add-a-new-strategy) to start implementing your own analisys strategies.